Once you see how everything works together, however, it should be fairly easy to teach.

 History is an art and cannot be mastered in any single lifetime.
 It is an art akin to a spiritual discipline since no matter the number of times we have heard a certain tale or learned a specific verse, we must return to it again and again lest we become forgetful and slip into the void of unfaithfulness.
 History teaches us to remember God’s mighty deeds and to hope because an infinite and merciful Yahweh has already ordained our days—past, present, and future.

-Please remember that these materials are designed to give a student a full course in American history and may be seen as either core materials or supplemental.
+Please remember that these materials are designed to give a student a full course in medieval history and may be seen as either core materials or supplemental.